Autism-Takiwātanga Support & Resources In Aotearoa NZ

 Sibling support

-Living with a sibling with a disability (Parent to Parent)
+Living with a sibling with a disability | Parent to Parent

 Screenshot of KidsHealth website - living with a brother or sister with a disability

-Watch a 2 part video series where siblings from around New Zealand tell their stories of living with a family member with a disability.
+See the Parent to Parent website for a 2 part video series where siblings from around New Zealand tell their stories of living with a whānau member with a disability.
 Find out about sibling support groups.

 Autism-takiwātanga, education and learning support

-Learning Support: What is it?
-(KidsHealth)
+Learning Support: What is it? | KidsHealth

 Screenshot of KidsHealth website

 Your child may need extra support if they have needs that are affecting their learning or participation in everyday life.
+See the KidsHealth page for more information.

-Learning Support before your child goes to school (KidsHealth)
+Learning Support before your child goes to school | KidsHealth

 Screenshot of KidsHealth website

 If your child needs extra support for learning and development, there are qualified, experienced people in early intervention services who can work with you.
 This support is available from birth through to when your child starts school.
+See the KidsHealth page for more information.

-Learning Support when your child's at school (KidsHealth)
+Learning Support when your child is at school | KidsHealth

 Screenshot of KidsHealth website

-ASD - a resource for educators (TKI - Ministry of Education)
+ASD - a resource for educators | TKI - Ministry of Education

 Screenshot of TKI website page on ASD resource for educators